-Each year, Alliance Participating Organizations (APOs) and other animal organizations offer beautiful calendars for sale to raise funds for their valuable work, all with beautiful photos or other artwork of cats and dogs.
+Each year, Alliance Participating Organizations (APOs) and other animal organizations offer beautiful calendars for sale to raise funds for their valuable work, all with gorgeous photos or other artwork of cats and dogs.

 Having your pets microchipped is one of the best ways to increase the chance that, if your pet becomes lost or stolen and winds up at an animal shelter or veterinary office, he or she can be returned to you.